boyski/pmaudit/README.md

 during the run the results will of course be contaminated.
 So don't do that.

-### No Support For Parallelism
+### No Support For Parallelism At The Shell Level

-Because this technique involves sampling the states of files before and after, parallel processes would interfere with it.
+Because the "pmash" technique involves sampling the states of files before and after parallel processes would interfere with it.
 This is really just the same as above with the interference coming from within.
+It's not a problem for black-box auditing since all changes are subsumed into one transaction; it's only per-shell pmash-style auditing that has parallelism restrictions.

 Of course this raises a conundrum; much of the value in having a complete dependency graph is that it enables robust parallelism.
 This tool helps